 - Calcium and Magnesium produce a calming effect and promote relaxation.
-You'll find calcium in leafy greens, broccoli, almonds, sesame seeds, tahini, and yogurt.
+You'll find calcium in leafy greens, broccoli, artichokes, almonds, sesame seeds, tahini, and yogurt.
 Avocados, dark chocolate, figs, black beans and lentils, spinach, and chard are full of magnesium.

 - Melatonin helps control the sleep-wake cycle.
 Levels of this hormone rise after the sun has set and stay elevated most of the night.
 When the sun rises, melatonin levels drop, prompting you to wake up.
-Cherries, corn, ginger, oats, radishes, red wine, walnuts, and raspberries make a great bedtime snack.
+Cherries, corn, ginger, oats, radishes, red wine, walnuts, and raspberries make a great evening snack.

 - Tryptophan promotes the synthesis of serotonin, which promotes the production of melatonin.
 You'll find high levels of it in bananas, beans, cashews, chicken, eggs, pumpkin seeds, tofu, turkey, and yogurt.

 - Vitamin B6 is also involved in the production of serotonin, the precursor of melatonin.
 Avocados, bananas, chicken breasts, grass-fed beef, pistachios, tuna, and turkey are all great sources of B6.

 - Zinc is yet another nutrient involved in the production of serotonin and thus, melatonin.
 Garlic, grass-fed beef, kidney beans, peanuts, pumpkin seeds, oysters, and shrimp are full of zinc.

 Artwork by Ekström Design